jonhoo/thesis/000-proposal.md

 multiple shards issue an upquery for the same key concurrently.
 Or, worse yet, if a single upquery must traverse **multiple** sharding boundaries.

+**Solution key**: Key provenance informs operators whether an upquery for a given column should be sent to all shards, or just one shard, of the upquery source.
+This information, as well as the shard identifier of the requesting operator, is included in the upquery itself, and in the eventual response.
+Sharding unions buffer upquery responses that originated from more than one shard (like regular unions).
+Shard "splitters" ensure that responses only arrive at the requesting shard using the requestor information in the response.

 ### System Evaluation